aviadshiber/BionicEyeXamarin/README.md

 ## Installation

 ### The current project uses the following projects:
+add them to parent folder(../) of that project
 * [GraphHopperConnector](https://github.com/aviadshiber/GraphHooperExample/tree/master/GraphHooperConnector) - for the navigation
 * [AzureServices](https://github.com/aviadshiber/AzureServices) - for the speech recognition